SERVICE / WEB DEVELOPMENT / AI AUTOMATION

 • Integrations to the systems the team already runs.

-• UX designed for the agent, not adapted from a chatbot widget.
+• UX designed for the workflow, not adapted from a chatbot widget.

-Voice agents have a natural-conversation script and a fallback path.
-Chat agents have a UX that explains scope.
+Voice agents need a natural-conversation script and fallback path.
+Chat agents need a clear scope.
+Internal automations need a review surface, handoff path, and interface the team will actually use.

-• Monitoring and guardrails before the agent talks to customers.
+• Monitoring and guardrails before the system goes live.

-Bring the agent use case and the systems the team already runs.
-The first call shapes the rest.
+Bring the workflow, the use case, and the systems the team already runs.
+The first call settles whether the right shape is consulting, automation, an agent, an integration, or no AI at all.

 WHAT YOU GET

-• An agent that knows the business, not a chatbot widget on a FAQ.
+• An AI system that knows the business, not a chatbot widget on a FAQ.

-• Integrated with the CRM, calendar, and email platform.
+• Integrated with the CRM, calendar, forms, email, and internal tools.

 No new SaaS to babysit.
-The agent reads and writes where the team works.
+The automation reads and writes where the team already works, from lead capture to follow-up.

 • Monitored, with a human handoff path that works.

-Logging, escalation rules, and a review surface so the team can audit what the agent did.
+Logging, escalation rules, and a review surface so the team can audit what the AI did, where it handed off, and what needs tuning.

 THE ENGAGEMENT